Continuous cutting plane algorithms in integer programming: Experimental results

 We now turn to our second experiment.
 In this scenario, we evaluated on 12 2-matching \cite{fischetti2007optimizing} instances derived from TSPLIB \cite{reinelt1991tsplib} and 18 small instances taken from MIPLIB3 \cite{bixby1998updated}.
 These instances are more heterogeneous than in the first experiment, and the 2-matching problem are particularly interesting since rank-1 Chv\'atal-Gomory cuts are enough to compute their convex hull \cite{edmonds1965maximum}.
 Since GMI inequalities dominate Chv\'{a}tal-Gomory inequalities, this suggests that, in theory, a carefully optimized 1-layer network should be enough to solve the problems.

 The instances in this experiment are harder than those in the first experiment, and we consequently use a larger setup, namely a two-layer network with 1024 inequalities in each layer.
 Again, we run the experiment with random orthogonal initialization, as well as initialization from the classical GMI weights.
-We report in Figure \ref{fig:results-2} the optimality gap achieved over each instance when running the algorithm for 10k and 50k gradient steps, on the 2-matching and MIPLIB3 instances, respectively.
+We report in Figure \ref{fig:results-2} the optimality gap achieved over each instance when running the algorithm for 10k and 50k gradient steps, on the 2-matching and MIPLIB3 instances, respectively. \ref{appendix} summarizes the computational cost of this experiment.

 As can be seen, when looking at individual instances the portrait is somewhat complex.
 When warm-starting with the classical GMI weights, the algorithm is often able to improve on the initial value, but the curves are not always smooth, and there might be periods of stalling.
 With random orthogonal initialization, the algorithm often did not manage to learn an improvement within the number of gradient steps provided, although for some it did.
 Thus, we can conclude that although the method appears in general feasible, it offers no guarantees.